 Hello there, blog world!
 It's been an embarrassingly long time since we talked.

 It's been hard to get back here, as I've spent most of the last year decidedly opposite of my goals of eating locally.
 I set off to lose weight in the Fall, and since I really didn't have any idea how to do that - I joined Weight Watchers.
 The program worked great, but the problem really was that my diet was consisting of frozen and/or boxed processed foods.
 Breakfast - frozen WW breakfast sandwich, Lunch - yet another "frozen delight."
 Afternoons would be fiber bars or popcorn.
 Dinners, I might do better - making meals from Fat free this and reduced fat that.
-Sure, I'd through in some fresh fruit or veggies throughout the day as a snack... but not very much in my diet that one might be able to purchase from a farmer's market or directly from a farm.
+Sure, I'd throw in some fresh fruit or veggies throughout the day as a snack... but not very much in my diet that one might be able to purchase from a farmer's market or directly from a farm.

 The last few months I've pulled more and more away from the land of processed and frozen.
 Still not quite getting back to the local goals, but still, closer to real food.
 But the scale's been showing the changes.
 I kept meaning to jump back into locally sourced, but just wasn't making it a top priority.